marmy28/db_constraints/README.md

   * [ ] Nested classes
   * [ ] Start with SQL CREATE TABLE and show how to transform to class
   * [ ] Add in special notes about limitations (private getter setter need to be same name, only foreign key to clustered index, etc.)
-- [ ] Make enforceConstraints into a bitwise or parameter

 ## Bugs
 - [ ] Dealing with nulls for creating keyed item clustered key